By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 If you, like many others, believe that your stock installation of WordPress will get you excellent, or even good rankings on search engines, you are misinformed.

-WordPress needs a hell lot of SEO to make it search engine friendly.
-But luckily, making your WordPress blog SEO friendly is rather easy with the help of WordPress SEO plugins.
+WordPress needs to be SEO optimized for search engine bots to understand your WordPress website and rank you appropriately.
+Luckily, making your WordPress blog SEO friendly is rather easy with the help of this guide and with combinations of WordPress SEO plugins.

-Here, I will outline some of the default settings of WordPress which are not SEO friendly, and what you should do to change that.
+Here, I will outline some of the default settings of WordPress which are not SEO friendly, and what you should do to make it SEO friendly.

 - On Page WordPress SEO